PreciousIfionu/CognoRise-Infotech/Salary Insight Analysis README.md

 - VLOOKUP: Used VLOOKUP to replace acronyms in the dataset with their full names to improve readability and comprehension during visualizatio

+## Exploratory Data Analysis
+### Key Questions Answered

+- What is the distribution of salaries across different job titles, experience levels, and employment types?
+- How does salary vary with experience level and company location?
+- Is there a correlation between remote ratio and salary?
+- Are there any significant differences in salaries based on company size?
+-How does the salary distribution differ between different employee residences?

 ## Summary of Data Analysis
 The analysis focused on understanding the impact of various factors on salaries within the tech industry.
 Key dimensions analyzed include job titles, employment types, company sizes, remote work ratios, and geographic locations.